Intelligent people protect their Intellectual Property

 (patents, designs and contractual warranties)

 It is important for these businesses to lock down this valuable intellectual property.
-In order to do this, business rely on various intellectual property protections:
+In order to do this, businesses rely on various intellectual property protections:

-1. Copyright to protect creative content.
+- Copyright protects creative content.
 This is usually reinforced with copyright notices, and traditionally stops other businesses from creating content which is similar to yours.

-2. Patents and designs to protect specific products, services or systems.
-Due to the cost and complexity, this is usually a balancing exercising as businesses have to pick and choose what merits an actual application.
+- Patents and designs are used to protect specific products, services, or systems.
+Due to the cost and complexity, this is usually a balancing exercise as businesses have to pick and choose what merits an actual application.

 Conclusion